Erica Muhl

-Erica Muhl (born October 26, 1961) is an American composer and conductor who is president of Berklee College of Music.
-She formerly served as dean of the USC Jimmy Iovine and Andre Young Academy and was previously dean of the University of Southern California Roski School of Art and Design.
+Erica Muhl (born October 26, 1961) is an American composer and conductor who was the president of Berklee College of Music until July 24, 2023.
+She formerly served as dean of the USC Jimmy Iovine and Andre Young Academy, and was previously dean of the University of Southern California Roski School of Art and Design before being accused of “strategic dismantlement of a formerly renowned studio arts program” by the 2015 graduating class.
 She received an Award in Music from the American Academy of Arts and Letters in 1999.

 Early life

 Erica Muhl grew up in Los Angeles, where her father Edward Muhl was the head of Universal Pictures from 1953 to 1973, and her mother, Barbara, an author and opera singer.
 She trained as both a composer and a conductor, with much of her studies completed in Europe.
 At sixteen she was invited to take part in private composition studies with Nadia Boulanger in Paris.

 She returned to the United States from Europe, completing a Bachelor of Music in composition at California State University, Northridge, but upon completion, she once again traveled while undergoing graduate studies at the Accademia di Santa Cecilia in Rome and the Accademia Chigiana in Siena.
 She studied conducting in Los Angeles with Fritz Zweig.
 This was followed by the completion of a Doctorate of Musical Arts at the University of Southern California in 1991.